techstreams/TSChatWise/docs/GettingStarted.md

 ### Card Messages

-Card Messages are Google Chat message which contain a more complex user interface in the form of cards.
+Card Messages are Google Chat messages which contain a more complex user interface in the form of cards.

 👉 Card messages can contain special formatting.